xmars-open-source/XMarsUI/docs/docs/introduction/installation.md

 ```

 ## Typescript
-XMarsUI supports `Typescript`, you don't need to install `@types/xmars-ui` to have proper typings.
+XMars UI supports `Typescript`, you don't need to install `@types/xmars-ui` to have proper typings.

 ## Browser support
 We aim to support all browsers supported by both React and Tailwindcss